avinash49479/Chest-X_ray-image-classification-using-deep-learning-models/README.md

-# Thesis
+# Master Thesis
-My master Thesis pdf and presentation.
+Here you can access to my Master Thesis and MY Thesis PPT